-Both the Assignment of Title and Application for Ownership sections are SWORN statements by the signers, that the information they are providing for the title transfer is truthful and correct.
+Both the Assignment of Ownership and Application for Title sections are SWORN statements by the signers, that the information they are providing for the title transfer is truthful and correct.
 This includes the buyer’s name, the odometer reading, and the ACTUAL sales price.
 The two sections can be completed separately, but each signer must be ID’d, given an oath/affirmation, and sign in the presence of the notary; the signature cannot be acknowledged days or weeks after it was executed.

 Note that there is no such thing as an “open” title for a private sale.
 The seller cannot just sign over the title to the buyer, and have it notarized later.